azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 ### Control Spec

 > **Passed:**
-> There are no active ASC Alerts OR there is no active alert which is beyond defined grace.
+> There are no active MDC Alerts OR there is no active alert which is beyond defined grace.
 >
 > **Failed:**
-> There are ASC alerts in the subscription which are active beyond the defined grace. <br />Alert Severity: High, Grace period: 0 <br />Alert Severity: Medium, Grace period: 30
+> There are MDC alerts in the subscription which are active beyond the defined grace. <br />Alert Severity: High, Grace period: 0 <br />Alert Severity: Medium, Grace period: 30
 >

 ### Recommendation

 - **Azure Portal**

-	 You need to address all active alerts on Azure Security Center.
-Please follow these steps: <br />(a) Logon to https://portal.azure.com/ <br />(b) Navigate to Security Center. <br />(c) Click on Security Alerts under 'Threat Protection' category. <br />(d) Take appropriate actions on all active alerts.
+	 You need to address all active alerts on Microsoft Defender for Cloud.
+Please follow these steps: (a) Logon to https://portal.azure.com/ <br />(b) Navigate to 'Microsoft Defender for Cloud'. <br />(c) Click on 'Security alerts'. <br />(d) Take appropriate action on all active alerts.

 ### Azure Policy or ARM API used for evaluation

-- ARM API to list all the alerts that are associated with the subscription: - /subscriptions/{subscriptionId}/providers/microsoft.Security/alerts?api-version=2015-06-01-preview <br />
+- ARM API to list all the alerts that are associated with the subscription: - /subscriptions/{subscriptionId}/providers/Microsoft.Security/alerts?api-version=2021-01-01 <br />
-**Properties:** [\*].properties.state, [\*].properties.reportedSeverity, [\*].properties.reportedTimeUtc
+**Properties:** [\*].properties.status, [\*].properties.severity, [\*].properties.timeGeneratedUtc
  <br />

 <br />